ccb012100/playlister/api/README.md

 ## CQRS

-The app uses [MediatR](https://github.com/jbogard/MediatR) to generally follow the Command Query Responsibility Segregation (CQRS) pattern.
+The app generally follows the Command Query Responsibility Segregation (CQRS) pattern (though Commands sometimes return values), but it _does_ not use [MediatR](https://github.com/jbogard/MediatR), which adds to much abstraction/indirection for my tastes.

 ## JSON serialization